12 Top-Rated Things to Do in Winthrop, WA

-Winthrop is a charming mountain town nestled into the Methow Valley of Washington.
-This famous adventure is known for its unsurpassed mountain scenery and sunny weather.
+Winthrop is a charming small community nestled into the Methow Valley of northern Washington.
+This renowned mountain town is known for its unsurpassed alpine scenery and sunny weather.
 The city itself stands out thanks to its themed downtown district resembling the 1850s Old West.

 With a population of under 500 residents, Winthrop hosts thousands of visitors each year.
 This influx of guests adds unique community tourist attractions to the area, including immersive museums and seasonal ice rinks.
 The town also supports the many local businesses occupying the Old West storefronts lining the downtown boardwalk.